sandasai/cra-starter/problem.md

 2) Allows for input to filter the results down to specific characters based on attributes (gender: male and height: 6’3”)

 - Filter for more attributes X
-- Filter attributes dynamically
+- Filter attributes dynamically X
-- Required vs Not required inputs
+- Required vs Not required inputs X
 - Values for select options are generated from data set OR string comparison with text field

 3) Displays the results in a tabular format that are decently close to what the user requested (height 6’1” - 6’5”)

-- Style tabluar format better
+- Style tabluar format better X

 Constraints: